PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 ## Introduction
 This project is based on the Palladio Component Model (PCM), which is a modeling concept developed at the software quality and design institute of KIT.
 It is used together with a Service Effect Specification (Seff) and the Eclipse AST parser to create an Abstraction of passed code and modeling of internal behavior.
 It can be used to describe relationships between provided and required components and models their input and output variables.
 In future work, it can even be used to analyze runtime variables like CPU / HDD demands.

-If you are familiar with the background of PCM, Seff, AST and fluent interfaces, jump directly to [Motivation](#motivation).
+If you are familiar with the background of PCM, Seff, AST and fluent interfaces, jump directly to [Motivation](#motivation) or if you are familiar with the project, jump direclty to [Usage](#usage).

 ### Palladio Component Model (PCM)
 Palladio is a software architecture simulation approach which analyses your software at the model level for performance bottlenecks, scalability issues, reliability threats, and allows for a subsequent optimization.